erikw/tmux-powerline/README.md

 time+=(["separator_fg"]="default")				# optional, overrides the default blending coloring of the separator with a custom colored foreground. register_segment "time"							# Registers the name of the array declared above.
 ```
+# Hacking

+This project can only gain positivly from contributions.
+Fork today and make your own enhancments share back!